Follower Agnostic Methods for Stackelberg Games: Proof of Lemmas in Main Paper

-Under the \emph{lower-level singleton assumption}, which posits that the set \(\br(x)\) be singleton for every \(x\in X\), \eqref{eq: BiOptInt} is equivalent to optimizing the following \emph{hyper-objective}:

-Note that in general \eqref{eq: HyperObj} is nonlinear optimization problem.
-Thus the goal in Stackelberg game is to find a stationary point / local optima of \eqref{eq: HyperObj}.
-Furthermore, in many practical settings it is not reasonable to assume that leader knows the utility of followers or their game Jacobian \( G(\cdot)\) or even their strategy set \(Y\)--- all information that is currently assumed in past work on solving for solutions of Stackelberg games.
-Thus the key question we consider in this paper is \begin{quote} Can we design efficient algorithms for Stackelberg games where the leader does not require explicit knowledge of the game played between followers? \end{quote} In this work, we affirmatively answer the above question in the setting where the leader can only probe the followers with different strategies and receive a noisy estimate of their approximated equilibrium response, which could emerge out of an adaptation rule.
-Specifically, we propose a two loop algorithm where in the outer loop the leader fixes its strategy (i.e., the value of $x$) and announces it to followers.
-In contrast to common assumptions in the literature on Stackelerg games, we do not assume that players are playing equilibrium or best-response strategies.
-Instead we assume that the followers are rational in the sense that they will arrive at such solutions given enough time.
-We model this by assuming the followers converge to the solution to variational inequality problem at a known rate.
-We then assume that the leader can evaluate their own loss at this approximate equilibrium strategy.
-This allows the leader to update their strategy by constructing an approximate estimator of the gradient of the hyper-objective \eqref{eq: HyperObj} and taking a gradient step.
-We show that the proposed algorithm can output a point which is a stationary point of \eqref{eq: HyperObj} with rate of \(\mathcal{O}(T^{-1/2})\).
-Moreover, we show that if the hyper-objective satisfies a strict-saddle property, then the iterates avoid saddle points which include local maxima and consequently will converge to local minima of the hyper-objective.
+Note that in general \eqref{eq: HyperObj} is non-convex optimization problem.
+Thus, the goal in Stackelberg games is to find a stationary point / local optima of \eqref{eq: HyperObj} (\cite{fiez2019convergence}).

+In numerous practical scenarios, it is unrealistic to presume that the leader possesses any information regarding the variational inequality problem at the lower-level, including \(\SOL(\cdot)\) and even their strategy set \(Y\) -- information traditionally assumed in prior research on solving Stackelberg games.
+Thus, the key question we ask in this work is: \begin{quote} \emph{Can we design efficient algorithms for Stackelberg games where the leader does not require explicit knowledge of the game played between followers?} \end{quote} In this work, we affirmatively answer the above question in the setting where the leader can only probe the followers with different strategies and receive estimates of their (approximated) equilibrium responses.
+This is in contrast to the common assumption in the literature on Stackelberg games, where it is assumed that the leader has access to an equilibrium or best-response of followers either by knowledge of the utility function of followers or through an oracle.
+In particular, we consider that followers are rational in the sense that they employ an adaptation/learning algorithm, which asymptotically converges to the equilibrium (\cite{fudenberg1998theory}).

+We propose a \emph{two-loop} algorithm where, in the outer loop, the leader fixes its strategy (i.e., the value of $x$) and announces it to the followers.
+Between two updates of the leader's strategy, the followers employ an adaptation algorithm, for a finite number of steps, so that they converge to an \emph{approximate} equilibrium (or best-response).
+Upon observing the followers' behavior, the leader constructs an approximate estimator of the gradient of the hyper-objective \eqref{eq: HyperObj} and updates its strategy via gradient descent using the estimator.